theslatcher/theslatcher.github.io/_posts/2019-10-27-Meta-Variables.md

 ---

 Another thing I've worked on is an Animation State Machine, which works like every other ASM: we have an entry state, and transitions between states dependant on the rules the transition has set(if we're in the falling state, you can transition to for example the walking state if we are on the ground).
 Next step when it comes to animations is implementing custom collision bodies(starting with only boxes) for our general collision, hitboxes, and hurtboxes.
-Here's the ASM in action([Using the Adventurer spritesheet by rvros over at itch.io](https://rvros.itch.io/animated-pixel-hero)):
+Here's the ASM in action with collision boxes rendering on([Using the Adventurer spritesheet by rvros over at itch.io](https://rvros.itch.io/animated-pixel-hero)):

 ![asm_pic]({{ site.baseurl }}/images/20191027/AnimationStateMachine.gif "Animation State Machine Gif")